LogMeIn-Hamachi/SadlyItsBradley_RVC_voice_model/README.md

 -
 The Brad model can also be used in realtime with this: https://github.com/w-okada/voice-changer -
+You can feed RVC with TTS mp3s created by this: https://github.com/rsxdalv/tts-generation-webui -
+You may also find this helpfull: https://github.com/Anjok07/ultimatevocalremovergui -
 Trained with 40 epochs,both videos, 48k, v2.
 -